panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 </template>
 ```

-Every time you click the "Increase" button, you'll see in console the message "changed!".
+Every time you click the "Increase" button, you'll see in the console the message "changed!".
 It means that `watch(count, callback)` calls `callback` every time `countNumberRef.value` changes.

-But does `watch()` watches deep changes of an object stored in `ref()`?
+But does `watch()` watch deep changes of an object stored in `ref()`?
 Let's try!

 ```ts {4-6}
 <script setup>